DigitalPublishingToolkit/TOD18-Geoblocking/md/06AshrafandAlvarezLeonLogicsandterritorialities.md

 regimes, markets, and internet censorship or control.
-The existence of an “open” internet can be considered a techno-utopian vision at odds with the historical development of this network.[^03AshrafandAlvarezLeonLogicsandterritorialities_27] Indeed, the word “geoblocking” presupposes that there is something to be blocked, necessitating a binary open/closed model of the internet.
+The existence of an “open” internet can be considered a techno-utopian vision at odds with the historical development of this network.[^03AshrafandAlvarezLeonLogicsandterritorialities_27] Indeed, the word 'geoblocking' presupposes that there is something to be blocked, necessitating a binary open/closed model of the internet.
 This idea represents yet another frame of territorial logic mapped onto the internet.
 However, as this chapter demonstrates, multiple actors